ilios/user-guide/learner-groups/group-assignment-tool.md

 ### Verify Results

-After clicking **Save** as shown above, the Learners will all be placed in their corresponding Sub Groups.
+After clicking **Save** as shown above, the learners will all be placed in their assigned sub groups.

-Below is a high level view of the fact that each of the Sub Groups now contains two members.
+Below is a high level view of the fact that each of the sub groups now contains two members.
 This is what is expected given the upload file that was used.

-Click on any of the Sub Groups to review and confirm group membership.
+Click on any of the sub groups to review and confirm group membership.

 ![Confirm group membership](../images/learner_group_assignment_tool/confirm_group_membership.png)